 1. Tell your employee

-They should have been notified, too, but check in to make sure they know money will be coming out of their paycheck.
-This wage garnishment notice template can help you write your own version.
+Your employee probably received a letter, too, but you should still check in to make sure they know money will be coming out of their paycheck.

 Keep in mind that wage garnishment can be embarrassing and stressful.
-Help maintain their privacy, and consider providing counseling or other support to prevent the situation from taking a toll in the workplace.
+Be sure to maintain your employee’s privacy, and consider providing counseling or other support to prevent the situation from taking a toll in the workplace.

 2. Respond to the garnishment notice

-The notice may ask you to complete and return a form (usually a verification of employment) providing information about your business and employee.
+The notice you received in the mail may ask that you complete and return a form (usually a verification of employment) providing information about your business and employee.
 Return it by the date requested.

 3. Withhold and pay